nachoferg/insuco/README.md

 - Amazon Cognito: For handling userpools and auth
 - AWS Amplify: For tying and managing all of the above together
 - AWS CloudFormation: Provider for AWS Amplify to deploy and manage backend resources
+- Amazon Pinpoint: Collect events and statistics on User Behaviour (Optional)

 Sample acts as a User trying to getting an insurance quote on entering some information like DOB, smoker/non-smoker, duration of policy, biological gender and returns a (randomly generated) quote back to the user.
 It also stored the quotes in the database and user may then get their own quote history (currently hard-coded to get 6 most-recent ones)